kubernetes/website/content/en/blog/_posts/2021-06-08-Kubeadm-Avoid-Default-Address.md

 The command line flag is `--control-plane-endpoint=192.168.56.101`.

-The config file contents sets the `controlPlaneEndpoint` of a `ClusterConfiguration`.
+The config file content sets the `controlPlaneEndpoint` of a `ClusterConfiguration`.
 Following is the cumulative config file content so far.